Title: Manager of Mount Moriah Cemetery; farmer, real estate developer

 Early Life

-James Woods Jones was the cemetery’s foreman for many years and became superintendent sometime after Horatio P. Connell died in 1927.
-In the 1920s the Jones family lived at 2114 South 63rd Street, which means James would walk less than a third of a mile to work at the cemetery.
+In the 1920s the Jones family lived at 2114 South 63rd Street, which meant James walked less than a third of a mile to work at the cemetery.
 In 1927 Horatio Jones married Edythe Kirlin at her church in the Haddington section of West Philly.
 Their daughter Patricia was born the following year, but the marriage soon fell apart.
 The 1930 census reveals Edythe and Patricia were living with her parents back in Haddington.

 Records from New Castle County indicate his father owned some property in Brandywine Hundred, the area between Wilmington and the Pennsylvania state line.
 That’s where Horatio may have begun working with his father on some real estate deals, but his day job and his residence remained in Philly.

 The document showing Edythe’s divorce from Horatio in 1936 gave the cause as “indignities to the person.”
 A few months later he married Henriette Charlotte Ravier.
 She received the same divorce decree in 1936 from her marriage, and brought her two daughters, ages 7 and 8, to the new Jones family.
-In January of 1938 she gave birth to Horatio Connell Jones Jr.
+In January of 1938

 Home in Delaware

-There were several transactions showing the newlyweds bought some land and sold some land in Delaware.
+There were several transactions in those years showing the newlyweds bought some land and sold some land in Delaware.
 Then in 1939 they took possession of a 49-acre dairy farm for $8885, which they expanded to 200 acres.
-The 1940 census lists the parents and three children living there along with Henriette’s mother.
+The 1940 census shows Horatio’s family living there along with Henriette’s mother.
 The live-in help included a maid and three farm hands.
-Horatio’s occupation was confirmed; he was office manager at the cemetery.
-It was also the first census to ask about a person’s income for the previous year.
-It shows he drew a surprisingly modest salary of $1560 in 1939.

 Comparing salaries with his neighbors, a clerk and a bricklayer made $1300 a year, while a toolmaker and electrician made $2000.
 But in answer to the next census question, whether he had other income, he said yes.
 And what about his father’s compensation as superintendent at Mount Moriah?
 James earned an upper executive’s salary of $3620 in 1939 and he also said he had outside income.